 1. Low pass filters and subtractive EQ

-A frequent thing that leads to a mix that sounds too harsh and unpleasant is the fight of multiple sounds which are positioned in the upper-frequency range.
+A common thing that leads to a mix that sounds too harsh and unpleasant is the “fight” of multiple sounds in the upper-frequency range.
 Careful selection of frequencies that need to be removed, as well as those that need to stay, can dramatically improve the whole image of the sound.
 If you are working on a track with a lot of harsh and often repeating crash cymbals, vocals with a lot of sibilants or acoustic guitars played on hi octaves, this would the right place on which to apply filtering.
-Another thing that might come in handy is a spectrum analyzer like SPAN by Voxengo which is precisely showing the areas of entire mix or individual tracks that are having too much going on.
+Another thing that might come in handy is a spectrum analyzer like SPAN by Voxengo.
+It precisely shows the areas of entire mix or individual tracks that are having too much going on.
 Therefore, it suggests what needs to be taken care of.

 2. Alternatives for taming sibilants when working with vocals

 - Try using volume automation for better control of vocal sibilants.
-Sometimes a simple de-esser effect is not good enough and visual representation of what’s going on will be highly beneficial.
+Sometimes a simple de-esser effect is not good enough, and a visual representation of what’s going on will be highly beneficial.